Tool use by non-human animals

-Tool use by non-humans is a phenomenon in which a non-human animal uses any kind of tool in order to achieve a goal such as acquiring food and water, grooming, combat, defence, communication, recreation or construction.
-Originally thought to be a skill possessed only by humans, some tool use requires a sophisticated level of cognition.
-There is considerable discussion about the definition of what constitutes a tool and therefore which behaviours can be considered true examples of tool use.
-A wide range of animals, including mammals, birds, fish, cephalopods, and insects, are considered to use tools.
+A wide range of non-human animals, including mammals, birds, fish, cephalopods and insects, use tools in order to achieve a goal, such as acquiring food and water, grooming, combat, defence, communication, recreation, or construction.
+Some tool use requires a sophisticated level of cognition.
+There is considerable discussion about the definition of what constitutes a tool and therefore which behaviours can be considered to be tool use.
+The fashioning of tools is much rarer than the use of existing objects as tools, and is only attested from mammals and birds.

 Primates are well known for using tools for hunting or gathering food and water, cover for rain, and self-defence.
 Chimpanzees have often been the object of study in regard to their usage of tools, most famously by Jane Goodall, since these animals are frequently kept in captivity and are closely related to humans.
 Wild tool use in other primates, especially among apes and monkeys, is considered relatively common, though its full extent remains poorly documented, as many primates in the wild are mainly only observed distantly or briefly when in their natural environments and living without human influence.
 Some novel tool-use by primates may arise in a localised or isolated manner within certain unique primate cultures, being transmitted and practised among socially connected primates through cultural learning.
 Many famous researchers, such as Charles Darwin in his 1871 book The Descent of Man, have mentioned tool use in monkeys (such as baboons).